tian0/electron-berational/README.md

 The dashboard should allow you to see open trades (wip)

-The trade setups managed are:
+The trade setups managed by the app are:

-Bracket
+1. Bracket
-Splitter
+2. Splitter
-LOL (TRI's 'Little Old Lady')
+3. LOL (TRI's 'Little Old Lady')
-The BoT (TRI)
+4. The BoT (TRI)

 ![Dashboard](/renderer/images/berational.png "Dashboard")